svmiller/svmiller.github.io/_posts/2021-01-15-a-tutorial-on-state-classification-systems.md

 ### Create a State-Year Panel of CoW States {#createcow}

-This comes pre-processed in my `peacesciencer` package. `create_stateyears()` defaults to returning CoW state system members for all available years from 1816 to the most recently concluded calendar year.
+This comes pre-processed in my `{peacesciencer}` package. `create_stateyears()` defaults to returning CoW state system members for all available years from 1816 to the most recently concluded calendar year.

 ```r